-You may automatically rule out travel to Mexico in the summertime thinking that it will be too hot to bear, but this isn't necessarily the case, as the weather conditions vary throughout the country.
+You may automatically rule out travel to Mexico in the summertime thinking that it will be too hot to bear, but this isn't necessarily the case.
+Mexico is a big country and weather conditions vary from one region to another.

-In northern Mexico it does get extremely hot: Baja California and Chihuahua, and other states bordering the US, may receive temps of up to 100 degrees Fahrenheit in the summer months.
+In northern Mexico it does get extremely hot: Baja California and Chihuahua, and other states bordering the United States may experience temps of up to 100 degrees Fahrenheit in the summer months.

-Coastal Mexico is also hot, but not so extreme, with temps of up to mid 80s and 90s.
-If you don't like the heat, choose a destination inland at a higher altitude, where you'll enjoy cooler temperatures throughout the year.
+Coastal Mexico is also hot, but not so extreme, with temps of up to the mid-80s and 90s.
+If you don't like the heat, choose a destination inland at a higher altitude, where you can enjoy cooler temperatures throughout the year.
 San Cristobal de las Casas in Chiapas is an excellent destination choice if you're looking to beat the heat.

 Summer is rainy season in central and southern Mexico and you'll find that places that are otherwise dry and brown spring to life as the rain turns the vegetation lush and green.
-It generally doesn't rain all day: you can usually plan your activities around the predictable afternoon thundershowers.
+It generally doesn't rain all day and you can usually plan your sightseeing and other activities around the predictable afternoon thundershowers.

 Packing for Summer

 Check the weather forecast for your destination for particulars, but for travel to Mexico in the summer, it's a good idea to pack an umbrella or raincoat.
+Bring clothing for hot weather and a light jacket or sweater just in case.
 Sunscreen is always a must, and remember that you can get a sunburn even on an overcast day.